sedaprotocol/seda-overlay-ts/README.md

      # Check identity status
      node ./seda-overlay.js identities info --network testnet
      ```

-> **Important Note:** While both options are available, we currently recommend using the Node.js version.
-The prebuilt binary (which uses Bun runtime) may experience segmentation faults after extended runtime (4+ days).
-The Node.js version has proven more stable in testing.
-We are actively working to improve the prebuilt binary's stability.

 > **System Requirements:** The overlay node has been tested with Node.js v23.8.0.
 While it may work with other versions, we recommend using v23.8.0 or higher.